Walter Carroll

-Walter Carroll (4 July 1869 - 9 October 1955) was an English composer, music lecturer and author.
+Walter Carroll (4 July 1869 – 9 October 1955) was an English composer, music lecturer and author.
 He was born at 156 Great Ducie Street in the Cheetham district of Manchester.

 Early life and education

 He was a pupil at Longsight High School, Manchester.
 Leaving school at the age of 14, he went to work at the Manchester textile firm of J. N Phillips and Co., learning office routine and account keeping.
 Joining the choir of St. John Chrysostom Anglican church, Victoria Park in 1886, he studied with the organist there, Frederick Pugh.
 He composed music for the choir there and became the librarian.
 In 1887, he also joined the Halle Choir in Manchester which broadened his choral experience widely.

 Student and early lectureships

 In 1888, Carroll (on the advice of Pugh) joined Owens College (later to become part of the Victoria University of Manchester) where he studied advanced music theory with Henry Hiles.
 In 1890, in the absence of a Music degree at Manchester, Carroll entered for the external Mus.
 B. degree of the Durham University.
 This was also the first year of the Durham Mus.
 B. examinations and Carroll was successful along with another local candidate, George Pritchard.
 On the recommendation of Hiles, Carroll was appointed Lecturer in Music to the Training Students, Owens College Day Training College for Teachers.
 In October 1892, Carroll was appointed Singing Master in both departments of the Manchester Day Training College and Organist and Choirmaster at St. Clement's Church, Greenheys, Manchester.

-In 1893 (on the recommendation of Charles Hallé who had seen his Two Sonatinas, composed the previous year) he became a lecturer in harmony at the newly formed Royal Manchester College of Music and held chairs at the college of harmony and composition (1904-1920), replacing Henry Hiles on the latters retirement, and of the art of teaching (1909-1920).
+In 1893 (on the recommendation of Charles Hallé who had seen his Two Sonatinas, composed the previous year) he became a lecturer in harmony at the newly formed Royal Manchester College of Music and held chairs at the college of harmony and composition (1904-1920), replacing Henry Hiles on the latter's retirement, and of the art of teaching (1909-1920).
 In addition to these, Carroll was appointed Lecturer in Harmony at the University of Manchester in July 1904.
 Carroll was elected Dean of the Faculty of Music in 1910.